 If you get COVID-19 on the job—and believe it was your employer's fault—you might be wondering if you can sue for compensation.
 Most of the time, you'll be limited to filing a workers' compensation claim rather than a personal injury lawsuit.
 But you might have other legal options in some circumstances.
-Read on for details.

 The workers' compensation system is a trade-off: On the one hand, you can receive benefits for a work-related injury or illness relatively quickly, without having to prove that your employer was at fault.
 On the other hand, workers' comp is your "exclusive remedy," meaning you can't sue your employer for the losses stemming from your injury or illness (including pain and suffering).
-That’s true even if your workers’ comp claim for COVID-19 is ultimately denied—for instance, because you can’t demonstrate that you contracted the disease at work.
-And for injuries and illnesses resulting in death—the same rule applies to your survivors: They generally can’t file a wrongful death lawsuit against your employer.

 Whether you were an essential employee during shelter-in-place orders or you returned to the workplace after those orders were lifted, you might have faced an increased risk of COVID-19 exposure if your employer failed to take reasonable steps to minimize that hazard, such as: